 Third-generation student carries on family's commitment to Union College

-Rachel Dorroh • Feb 16, 2023
+Rachel Dorroh • February 16, 2023

-Allie posing with Union bulldog mascot
+Allie posing with Union Bulldog mascot

 Growing up, Allie Williams visited Union College every year with her family for homecoming.
 She felt the warmth of the tight-knit community, saw her mother, Frances (Black) Williams’ (’99) dedication to the Alumni Association, and always remembered the fun of getting together for the big meal and the football game.